luqmansen/gosty/README.md

 ## Acknowledgements

-Credit to [gibbok](https://github.com/gibbok) for web client, which I modify for this project use case
+Credit to [gibbok](https://github.com/gibbok) for [video player](https://github.com/gibbok/react-video-list) web client, which I modify for this project use case